 ‘The researchers used a technique called uranium-thorium dating to obtain accurate ages [of cave paintings in Spain].
 It relies on measuring the radioactive decay of uranium that gets incorporated into mineral crusts forming over the paintings.
 The results gave a minimum age of 65,000 years ago for the cave art – this means that the Palaeolithic artwork must have been made by Neanderthals, a sister species to Homo sapiens, and Europe’s sole human inhabitants at the time.
 The findings are supported by dating of sea shells that were perforated to be used on necklaces and are stained with pigments.
 Two of the four samples dated to about 115,000 years ago – again, much further back in time than the known presence of modern humans in the region.’

 Now, could these finds have been contaminated?
-Well, when similar tests were run on both bones and teeth enamel (a much more water-resistant material), the uranium dating that the BBC described as “accucrate” were proven less reliable.
-An article titled, A test of uranium-series dating of fossil tooth enamel: results from Tournal Cave, France reports:
+Well, when similar tests were run on both bones and teeth enamel (a much more water-resistant material) found in France, that same uranium dating method described by the BBC as “accucrate” were proven less reliable.
+An article reports:

 ‘A series of well preserved mammal bones and horse teeth was analyzed from archaeological levels of Tournal Cave (Magdalenian, Aurignacian, and Mousterain) to test the hypothesis that well-crystallized enamel behaves more as a closed system [restistant to contamination] than does whole bone.
 The isotopic composition of bones and tooth enamels from this deposit meet criteria for confidence, and gave no reasons to suspect contamination’.

 In other words, they found some teeth and bones with no sign of contamination.
-So they would date the items using different methods to see how well they aligned.
+So they would date the items using various different dating methods to see how well they agreed with each other.
 From this they would learn whether unexpected contamination actually does occur, even to super-hard tooth enamel.
 If so, then it would put all uranium dating into serious doubt.

 ‘Two samples for which 231Pa [the mineral protactinium] could be analyzed showed internal concordance [agreement] with the respective 230Th [thorium] ages... however, comparison of the U-series [uranium] ages of the bones and the tooth enamel with stratigraphic position and 14C [radiocarbon dating] control indicated the [uranium] dates were not meaningful.
 In general, both bones and tooth enamels gave ages too young, although some were clearly too old.
 Neither group showed any systematic increase of age with stratigraphic depth.